paveltodorov/CppFileUploader/README.md

 Future improvements
 ------------------

-Thread Pool & Concurrency
+- Thread Pool & Concurrency;
 Currently, upload tasks are processed serially.
 Using a fixed-size thread pool and a thread-safe queue would allow multiple requests to be handled concurrently.

-Retry Mechanism & Exponential Backoff
+- Retry Mechanism & Exponential Backoff;
 Implementing retries for failed uploads with exponential backoff would make the system more robust to network/API failures.

-Batch Uploads
+- Batch Uploads;
 If multiple files need to be uploaded at once, batching could reduce network overhead and improve efficiency.

-Token Revocation
+- Token Revocation;
 Tokens could be revoked on application shutdown for improved security, though current implementation relies on token expiry.

-Scalability
+- Scalability;
 For larger user bases, caching, connection pooling, and more advanced concurrency mechanisms (e.g., lock-free queues) could be considered.